 The College publishes an Annual Equality Report and Equality Objectives to achieve compliance with all relevant equality legislation including the Equality Act 2010.
+This is published on the website.
 The College undertakes equality impact assessments on all new policies and procedures and publishes the results.
 Equality impact assessments are also undertaken for existing policies and procedures on a prioritised basis.